phrackzine/mdbuilder/README.md

 This is used by PHRACK authors to convert their PHRACK ASCII article to Markdown.

-Markdown allows code syntax highliting and other formatting tricks.
+Markdown allows code syntax highlighting and other beauties.

-Please use this setup before submitting the Markdown version of your article to Phrack Staff.
+Please use this setup to verify that your Markdown article looks awesome before submitting to Phrack Staff.

 ---